> wind farms. Huge wind farms. This one goes on for miles and miles. The bearings in them go so fast they lack profitability.

 >>The methane report concerning the out put of carbon comes from the UN report.
 They blame cows more than cows for the increase in carbon.

 Cars I think you mean.
-Well, transport is a significant contributor - over 20% of emissions, and over 90% of that is from road transport.
+Well, transport is a significant contributor - over 20%!o(MISSING)f emissions, and over 90%!o(MISSING)f that is from road transport.

 And I am sure what happens there is nothing compared to what I saw happening at Yellowstone in July.
 The carbon out put of the geysers is more than just a few wisps.
 It was coming out strong enough to almost knock you over!
 This has been going on without man's help unchanged.